- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 33-34:

 Start of pg 34 describes the script "startx-continue" however, its contents are not shown in the book.